ahmed-eid-faried/golang-backend-clean-arch/readme.md

 <li>internal/server/grpc/server.go  ==>>  Add addressGrpc to run server</li>
 <li>cmd/api/main.go  ==>>  Add addressModel, grpcServer and httpServer to run server</li> -->

+<h2>Project File Structure</h2>

+<p>This section provides an overview of the file structure and the purpose of each file in the project.</p>

 <table>
   <thead>
     <tr>